vietmap-company/vietmapgl-demo-bootstrap/README.md

 1. **Using VS Code Task:**
    - Press `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows/Linux).
    - Type "Run Task" and select it.
+   - Choose "Run Server" to start the local server.
+   - Choose "Open in Browser" to view the main map.
-   - Choose "Open in Browser".
+   - Choose "Open Heatmap in Browser" to view the heatmap.

-2. **Manual:**
-   - Open the `index.html` file directly in your web browser.
+## Features

+- **Administrative Map**: Displays Vietnam's administrative boundaries with random colors and tooltips.
+- **Heatmap**: Visualizes data density using a heatmap layer (see `heatmap.html`).